-Puberty is a common cause due to hormonal surges and imbalances.
-Many medications such as anabolic steroids, anti-depressants, anti-psychotic, anti-seizure, and heart medications may also cause disturbances to the delicate testosterone pathways.
-This will alter the testosterone: estrogen ratio and can lead to the production of secondary estrogens.
+Puberty is a common cause of gynecomastia due to hormonal surges and imbalances.
+Many medications such as anabolic steroids, antidepressants, antipsychotics, anti-seizure solutions, and heart medications may also cause disturbances to the delicate testosterone pathways.
+This will alter the testosterone-to-estrogen ratio and can lead to the production of secondary estrogens.

-The glandular tissue is always located under the areola but in most males, it extends out to the side and to a lesser degree towards the inner chest.
+The glandular tissue is located under the areola but in most males, it extends out to the side and to a lesser degree towards the inner chest.
 Glandular tissue is different than fatty tissue and so its removal differs as well.
 Glandular tissue tends to feel firm and rubbery.

 Liposuction is generally not successful in removing excess glandular tissue.
 Thus, direct excision is the technique Dr. Dadvand employs to predictably treat the glandular excess.
 This can be used in conjunction with liposuction of the surrounding fatty tissue or as a stand-alone treatment.